agrum/Ruhd/README.md

 ## Taking turns

-1. Place a tile from you hand beside at least 1 tile on the board
+1. Place a tile from your hand beside at least 1 tile on the board
 2. Score your points
 3. Draw a tile from the deck, if the deck is not empty